-The following practices will be enforced with every nursing exam to best mimic security measures followed by the National Council of State Boards of Nursing (NCSBN) when taking the NCLEX-RN exam.
+The following test proctoring policy will be enforced with every nursing exam to mimic security measures followed by the National Council of State Boards of Nursing (NCSBN) and Pearson Vue when taking the NCLEX-RN:

-1. You will be required to leave all personal belongings in the front or back of the room (or place designated by the instructor).
-Personal items include bags, purses, wallets, books, notes, all electronic devices (includes phones, tablets, smart watches, fitness bands, jump drives, cameras or any other electronic device), watches, medical aids/devices, food or drink, gum, candy and lip balm.
-Coats, hats, scarves, and gloves may also not be worn but provisions may be made by the instructor for specific religious / cultural apparel.
+- All personal belongings will be placed in the front or back of the room (or place designated by the instructor).
+Personal items include bags, purses, wallets, books, notes, all electronic devices with the exception of laptop or iPad used to take exam (includes phones, smart watches, fitness bands, jump drives, cameras or any other electronic device), watches, medical aids/devices, food or drink, gum, candy and lip balm. - 2.
+Students will pull up long sleeves and show empty pockets to ensure prohibited devices have been removed.
+Students may be asked to pull back hair or pull apart jeans with rips/tears so instructor can visually inspect for prohibited devices and/or writing. - 3.
+Coats, hats, scarves, sweatshirt hoods, gloves, or headphones are prohibited during testing but exceptions may be made by the instructor for specific religious/cultural apparel.
+Disposable foam ear plugs will be provided to students to reduce noise distraction. - 4.
+Desks are clear except for a writing utensil and scratch paper (and laptop or iPad).
+A simple calculator will be provided by the instructor as needed.
+Scratch paper will be distributed once exam has begun to prevent notetaking prior to the exam.
+Students will place name on and turn in scratch paper before exiting the room. - 5.
+Student discussion of exam content and/or questions with anyone outside of class is prohibited.
+This includes posting or discussing questions on the internet or social media web sites. - 6.
+Students may not seek help from any other student to answer any test item.

-- 2. Your desk/table may only have a writing utensil.
-The exam, scantron, extra 8x10 blank piece of paper, and simple calculator will all be provided by the instructor as needed. - 3.
-Students are not allowed to put up hood of a hooded sweatshirt during the exam. - 4.
-Confidentiality is vital.
-You may not disclose or discuss with anyone outside of class information about the items or answers seen in your examination.
-This includes posting or discussing questions on the internet or social media web sites. - 5.
-You may not seek help from any other student in answering any test item. - 6.
-You may use simple foam/ rubber ear plugs that do not connect if desired. - 7.
-You will not be allowed to take a restroom break during an exam unless a break is specifically scheduled or per faculty discretion. - 8.
-Instructors may opt to have students take exam in an alternative location (room or seating arrangement). - 9.
-Instructors will post time the on dry erase board that the exam ends and at that time all tests must be handed in. - 10.
-You are responsible for your exam and not letting another student see your answers. - 11.
-The scantron will be the official student's results.
-Failure to duplicate answers correctly on the scantron will result in a wrong answer. - 12.
-Test review will be completed once all students have completed the exam and the instructor has had an opportunity to complete a test analysis.
-Students will again leave all personal items in designated area having only a highlighter available to mark correct answers for test review. - 13.
-Failure to adhere to any of the above stipulations may result in a zero on an exam and potential dismissal from the program.
+- 7. No restroom breaks are allowed during an exam unless specifically scheduled or per faculty discretion. - 8.
+Instructors may require students to take exam in an alternative location (room or seating arrangement). - 9.
+Exam times are electronically set in D2L. - 10.
+Students who arrive late may take the exam, but the number of minutes late will be deducted from the total exam time allotted. - 11.
+Students are accountable for protecting exam integrity by not allowing others to view their computer screen or responses. - 12.
+Students will be provided with an opportunity to review their completed exams after all students have finished testing and the item analysis is completed.
+The exam review process will be conducted at a time and manner that safeguards exam integrity, as determined by faculty discretion.

+Failure to adhere the above Nursing Exam Proctoring Policy may result in consequences ranging from a zero on an exam to program dismissal.